Urvijeth/img_-crypto/README.md

 2. For `xor` and `add`, each R/G/B value is transformed arithmetically.
 3. For `swap`, all pixels are shuffled using a deterministic pseudorandom permutation seeded by the key.
 4. Decryption reverses the transformation using the same key and mode.

 ---

-## README image preview

-The image at the top is a demo preview.
-To update it, replace `/images/sample.jpg` with your preferred screenshot and update this README accordingly.

----